nusenu/ansible-relayor/README.md

 (most of them).
 There is no need to run the entire role or playbook with --sudo/-s.

-This role takes input from every server it is run against and incorporates that into every torrc it generates.
-This opens an attack vector for an adversary that took over a single tor server in your group of servers.
-To limit the abilities of an attacker in such a position we try to validate the input (fingerprints) before including them in torrc files.

 Reporting Security Bugs
 -----------------------